rafccq/rust-chat/README.md

 # Simple Rust 1-1 chat

 A simple one-on-one chat application.
 It can run in either a server or client mode.
 As a server, it will wait for clients to connect.
 Upon the client's connection termination, it will continue listening for the next client.
 Once a connection is stabilized, client and server can send messages to each other.
-The message receiver will acknowledge it with an ack, and the sender will measure the roundtrip time.
+The message receiver will acknowledge it with an ACK, and the sender will measure the roundtrip time.

 ## Usage
 ```